BOTCoinNetwork/Botcoin/docs/botcoin_systemd.rst

 It is fairly locked down and prevents from writing outside of ``/opt/monet/data``.

-Note that this requires ``monetd`` to be installed in ``/opt/monet/bin`` and for the configuration to have been initialised in ``/opt/monet/data``.
+Note that this requires ``botcoin`` to be installed in ``/opt/monet/bin`` and for the configuration to have been initialised in ``/opt/monet/data``.
 Here, we run the service as the ``admin`` user, which should have enough permissions in those directories.

-You can then use ``systemctl`` and ``journalctl`` to start, stop, and monitor the monetd daemon:
+You can then use ``systemctl`` and ``journalctl`` to start, stop, and monitor the botcoin daemon:

 .. code::

-    systemctl start monet # start monetd
+    systemctl start monet # start botcoin
     journalctl --unit=monet # logs
-    sytstectl stop monet # stop monetd
+    sytstectl stop monet # stop botcoin